 Video Marketing - Know Your Market

-At the music industry seminar event that I was covering last week, ignoring the vertical, a common theme to getting on the path to success was doing your research and knowing your market.
-This would be a hard argument to ignore, and it’s something that applies to the way you use, or should be using, video.
+At the music industry seminar event that I was covering last week, and ignoring the vertical, a common theme to getting on the path to success was doing your research and knowing your market.
+This would be a hard argument to ignore, and it's something that applies to the way you use, or should be using, video.

 Research should be around your industry and your competitors - what are they doing in the way of online video?
 Nothing?
 Something low-rent (and easy for you to match or perhaps better)?
 A campaign or presence that you aspire to?

 Are they making mistakes, like hiding their corporate video beneath many clicks on their website?
 Getting low views on YouTube?
 Not showing up well in Google?